BV-BRC/BV-BRC-Docs/docroot/quick_references/other/subsystems_data.md

 ### Action buttons

 After selecting one or more of the genomes by clicking the checkbox beside the Genomes Name in the table, a set of options becomes available in the vertical green Action Bar on the right side of the table.
-These include
+These include the following:

 * **Hide:** Toggles (hides) the right-hand side Details Pane.
+* **Guide:** Opens the Quick Reference Guide for the page.
-* **Copy:** Copies the selected items to the clipboard.
+* **Copy Rows:** Copies the contents of the selected rows as text to the clipboard.
+Options include *All Columns (with headers), All Columns (without headers), Selected Columns (with headers),* and *Selected Columns (without headers)*.
+* **Services:** Provides links to tools and services in BV-BRC that can accept the selected items as input.
-* **FASTA:** Provides the FASTA DNA or protein sequence for the features corresponding to the selected subsystem(s).
+* **FASTA:** Provides the FASTA DNA or protein sequence for the selected item(s).
 * **Download:**  Downloads the selected items (rows).
+* **Feature:** Displays the Feature Page for the selected feature. *Available only if a single feature is selected.*
-* **Features:** Loads the Features Table for the features corresponding to the selected subsystem(s).
+* **Features:** Displays the Features Table for the selected features. *Available only if multiple features are selected.*
-* **Group:** Opens a pop-up window to enable adding the selected subsystems to an existing or new group in the private workspace.
-* **Map:** Launches the Comparative Subsystems Heatmap, described below.
+* **Map:** Opens the Subsystems heatmap, described below.

 More details are available in the [Action Buttons](../other/action_buttons.html) Quick Reference Guide.